 I live in a beautiful village in the south of the Loire Valley area, within a few hundred meters of cafes, shops and services.
 All around is farmland, castles, rivers and woods...and more ancient stone villages.
 I'm an American woman of retirement age (hah!) and have been living off and on in France for 50 years.
-Two years ago I bought House Charming and I am happy that life has brought me here to experience this simple but beautiful home.
+Six years ago I bought House Charming and I am happy that life has brought me here to experience this simple but beautiful home.

 Once upon a time, I was a cooking teacher, having spent a year at culinary school in Paris.
 I've been leading tours of France for Americans for more than 20 years.
 Alas, as rewarding as those endeavors have been, they did not give me much of a budget for home repairs!

 The general style in my house is tidy and pleasant.
 I live with one lovely cat named Lucie, who is friendly and sweet.
 I'm interested in a wide range of things and look forward to conversations with interested visitors.
 People who can hold up their end of a conversation will be appreciated.